ros-controls/roadmap/design_drafts/flexible_joint_states_msg.md

 * the values in `value` are aligned with the joint names in `name`.

 Possible improvements:
 * Turn `interface_name` into an enum and define it in a message.
 This would be problematic as we are - yet again - baking names into the system.
 Extending the list would result in MD5 changes in this message too.
 * Support a set of helper functions in the form of header-only files along with `control_msgs`.
-Nothing says that a messages package cannot ship some util code too.
+Nothing says that a messages package cannot ship some util code, too.

-## Second proposal
+### Second proposal

 ```
 Header header